 Anger is not bad or wrong.
 It is the behaviors that come out of that emotion that may be causing them trouble.

-As adults, it is our job to teach kids the skills needed to handle their emotions and calm themselves in the midst of tough feelings and behaviors.
+Whether we are a parent, a therapist, a teacher, or any other caring adult, it is our job to teach kids the skills needed to handle their emotions.
+We can help them learn to calm themselves in the midst of all that anger and their angry behaviors.

-How to Teach Coping Skills to Calm Angry Kids
+How to Teach Coping Skills to Angry Kids

 Now that you understand the importance of teaching kids how to cope with their anger and the negative behaviors it may be causing, let’s look at how to teach kids coping skills.

-In order to introduce a new coping skill to your child, find a time where they are calm and able to focus.
+In order to teach a new calm down skill to your child, find a time where they are calm and able to focus.
 (Trying to introduce a new skill in the middle of a tantrum or fit of anger does not work well!)

 Tell them that you are going to teach them something that will help them deal with feeling angry.